mugglim/build-your-own-tanstack-query/docs/en.md

 ## Architecture

 > [!NOTE]
-> The rewritten version of TanStack Query will be referred to as 'tanstack-query-lite'.

-The code is separated into two folders of code.
+> We'll call the rewritten code tanstack-query-lite.

-- **tanstack-query-lite/core**: General code which can be used any library.
-They include QueryClient, QueryCache, Query, and QueryObserver objects.
+- **tanstack-query-lite/core**: General code that can be used by any library.
+It includes the QueryClient, QueryCache, Query, and QueryObserver.
-- **tanstack-query-lite/react:** Code which depends on the React library.
-They depends on core code.
+- **tanstack-query-lite/react:**: Code that depends on the React.
+You can use core code in React.

 ## Step 1: Core Implementation

-Core is the code that doesn't depend on any library.
-You can use core code in React, Vue, and Svelte libraries.
+Core doesn't depend on any library.
+It includes the QueryClient, the QueryCache, the Query and the QueryObserver.

-They include QueryClient, QueryCache, Query, and QueryObserver objects.

 ### QueryClient

-The QueryClient depend on the QueryCache and provides functionality such as data fetching and cache invalidation.
-The main functionality is implemented in the objects it references.
-For example, data fetching is implemented in the Query object.
+The QueryClient depends on the QueryCache.
+It provides methods to fetch data or invalidating the cache.
+For example, QueryClient calls Query to fetch data.

-> What is the defaultOptions?

-It is default options for Query to be used globally.

 ```jsx
 class QueryClient {